The geometric Breuil-M\'ezard conjecture for two-dimensional potentially Barsotti-Tate Galois representations: Notation and conventions

 \subsubsection{Inertial local Langlands}

 A two-dimensional \emph{tame inertial type} is (the isomorphism class of) a tamely ramified representation $\tau : I_K \to \GL_2(\Zpbar)$ that extends to a representation of $G_K$ and whose kernel is open.
 Such a representation is of the form $\tau \simeq \eta \oplus \eta'$, and we say that $\tau$ is a \emph{tame principal series type} if $\eta,\eta'$ both extend to characters of $G_K$.
 Otherwise, $\eta'=\eta^q$, and $\eta$ extends to a character of~$G_L$.
 In this case we say that~$\tau$ is a \emph{tame cuspidal type}.
-In either case $\tau|_{I_{K'}}$ is trivial, since $\tau$ is tame.
+In either case $\tau|_{I_{K'}}$ is trivial, since $\tau$ is tame, and therefore a potentially crystalline representation of $G_K$ with inertial type~$\tau$ will become crystalline over $K'$.

 Henniart's appendix to \cite{breuil-mezard} associates a finite dimensional irreducible $E$-representation $\sigma(\tau)$ of $\GL_2(\cO_K)$ to each inertial type $\tau$; we refer to this association as the {\em inertial local Langlands correspondence}.
 Since we are only working with tame inertial types, this correspondence can be made very explicit, as in \cegsCnotation.
 (Since we will not directly use the explicit description in this paper, we will not repeat it here.)